PurdueCAM2Project/SE4ML/source/software/chapter_cr.rst

       """
       # Initialize the max value to a negative number
       # since this is guaranteed to be smaller than
-      # the smallest value in the array.
+      # the smallest value in the non-negative array.
       max = -1

       # Iterate through the array